kumarde/deepakwrites/source/content/_index.md

 +++

 <h2> HELLO! </h2>

-I'm a playwright, composer, lyricist, and researcher based in Milwaukee, WI.
+I'm a playwright, composer, lyricist, and researcher based in San Diego, CA.  I write about the questions that keep me up at night, whether they be about Asianness, technology, youth, board games, or soul-eating demons.
+I'm also a
+<a href="https://kumarde.com" target="_blank"> professor in Computer Science</a>, and this very much informs my
-My work most often deals with Asian-Americans grappling with the messiness of their identities.
-I'm also a technologist and am interested in building new theater experiences that mesh with technology.
-My work has been developed and produced with Underscore Theatre Company, the National Asian American Theatre Company (NAATCO), Musical Theatre Factory, PACE University, the O'Neill Theatre Center (NPC '22), the National Alliance for Musical Theatre (NAMT '22) Faultline Theatre in San Francisco, and Shotgun Players.
+writing practice.
+My work has been developed and produced all over, with some highlights including the Eugene O'Neill Theatre Center (NPC '22), the National Alliance for Musical Theatre (NAMT '22), Theo, Village Theatre, and Prospect Theatre Company.

-I'm currently on commision by Audible Theatre and Arena Stage.
+I'm a MacDowell Colony fellow and I'm currently on commision by Audible Theatre and Arena Stage.
 <br>

 <h3> FULL-LENGTH SHOWS </h3>